-Many people claim that celery juice can treat a range of ailments, including inflammation, high blood pressure, and high cholesterol.
+Many claim that celery juice has multiple benefits, including reducing inflammation, managing high blood pressure, and lowering cholesterol.

 Celery is a member of the carrot family.
 The plant and its seeds provide an abundant source of vitamins, minerals, and antioxidants.
 For this reason, many people drink celery juice for health benefits.

 In this article, we look at what the science says about celery juice and what people need to know before they drink it.